 While witness testimony is important in many cases, driving under the influence charges rely on the testimony of a police officer, who is considered an expert witness.
 Most officers have been on the stand dozens, if not hundreds, of times before and they are not shaken or nervous about speaking in court.
 They also tend to have experience spotting, arresting and providing testimony against drunk drivers.
 For these reasons, what they say is generally more believed and accepted by the jury and judge than an average person who is asked to be a witness after they saw a crime occur.

-It is the job of your DUI attorney in Vista to remind the court that while the police officer may be an expert in this field, he or she is still human, and thus, subject to biases, forgetfulness and errors.
+It is the job of your lawyer to remind the court that while the police officer may be an expert in this field, he or she is still human, and thus, subject to biases, forgetfulness and errors.
 One of the most important aspects of the officer’s testimony is his or her reason for stopping your vehicle.
 If you were not breaking the law and were driving reasonably, the officer might not have had a legitimate reason to stop you.
-If he or she pulled you over for no reason, your rights were violated and your DUI attorney in Vista may be able to have the charges dropped.
+If he or she pulled you over for no reason, your rights were violated and your attorney may be able to have the charges dropped.
 Dashboard driving cameras installed in many police cars can help provide additional evidence to backup or contradict the officer’s testimony.

 Police Can’t Always Identify Signs of Intoxication

-Having a DUI attorney in Vista with expertise in these types of charges is critical when you attempt to fight a DUI.
+Having a lawyer with expertise in these types of charges is critical when you attempt to fight a DUI.
 If you have been arrested for driving under the influence in Vista, please call Peter M. Liss at (760) 643-4050.

 Creative Commons image by woodleywonderworks